anoma/nspec/docs/templates/engine-generalities.md

 The role of the template is the organization of the specification of engine types and their engine instances.

-## On the lcoal information at egnine instances
+## On the local information at engine instances

 Each engine instance has
 - an identity, namely a pair of